MixinNetwork/developers.mixin.one/developers-docs/docs/app/getting-started/read-info.md

 ```

 :::info
-The `user_id` field is an unique id for each "Account" or "User" in the entire Mixin Network.
+The `user_id` field is a unique ID for each "Account" or "User" in the entire Mixin Network.

 Additionally, if the user is a Mixin Messenger user, you can send messages to them by using [`POST /messages`](/docs/api/messages/send) with the `user_id` field.
 :::